 At Right at Home we realize that choosing a provider is a difficult decision.
 Even if you decide not to use Right at Home’s amazing Caregivers, we still want to make sure you are asking the right questions before making an informed decision about support for a loved one.
 Here are some key items to think about along with tips on what to ask of the company you are interviewing.

 In the home care industry the most common used background check is called a vulnerable sector check.
 Most agencies will request this from their new hires along with an education certificate.
 Unfortunately this is where most home care companies stop and there are some real dangers to this.

 Forgery is rampant in our industry.
 Background checks and PSW certificates can easily be forged with some basic knowledge of a few computer programs.
 This is easy enough to stop, but it does cost a company more money and require more effort and diligence.
 Something that many companies are not willing to do.

 Right at home has recognized that these documents are only as good as the day you get them, they can be falsified, and they only cover local background checks.
 To counter this, we do background checks on all of our Caregivers both locally and federally just for their Right at Home employment, and every single year starting when they are hired.
 Even if they bring a background check with them to an interview, we still run our own comprehensive check.
 We also check their education certificate directly with the school and do multiple reference checks with previous employers.
-On top of that we require all our Caregivers to be a member of a governing body (OPSWA/CANSWA).
 You can read more about our Caregivers here.